Kelley Gibson

 Before becoming a coach, Gibson played basketball at Easton High School during the early 1990s.
 With Easton, Gibson and her team won the 1A championships held by the Maryland Public Secondary Schools Athletic Association in 1993 and 1994.
 During her time at Easton, Gibson had over 2,200 points and 1,000 rebounds.

 As part of the Maryland Terrapins women's basketball team from 1994 to 1998, Gibson accumulated 955 points during her 96 games with Maryland.
 With the university, Gibson held multiple blocks and three point percentage season records for Maryland.
-While playing with the Houston Comets in the WNBA, Gibson appeared in the 2000 WNBA Playoffs and did not play with her team that won the 2000 WNBA Championship.
+While playing with the Houston Comets in the WNBA, Gibson appeared in the 2000 WNBA Playoffs and won the 2000 WNBA Championship.
 After receiving the Offseason Community Assist Award from the WNBA in 2003, Gibson left the Comets in 2004 with 166 points.
+Also in the WNBA, Gibson also interned with the Philadelphia 76ers marketing department.
 In the National Women's Basketball League, Gibson won the 2003 Pro Cup with the Houston Stealth and played in the NWBL's All-Star Game in 2004.